odan/slim4-skeleton/docs/database.md

 from **data access logic** and provides centrally managed and consistent access rules for a data source.

 There are two types of repositories: collection-oriented and persistence-oriented repositories.
-In this case, we are talking about **persistence-oriented repositories**, since these are better suited for processing large amounts of data.
+In this case, I would prefer to speak of **persistence-oriented repositories**, as they are better suited to handling large amounts of data without sacrificing simplicity.

 Each public repository method represents a query.
 The return values represent the result set of a query and can be primitive/object or list (array) of them.
 Database transactions must